 Each additional person

-Please note, in addition to the DNA testing cost, you will also need to pay to have the DNA samples taken.
+Please note, in addition to the testing cost, you will also need to pay for a sampler to take and verify your DNA samples.
 Our customer services advisors can provide full details on how the sampling process works.

 The decision to have a DNA test is one faced by thousands of people every year, often in complicated emotional circumstances.
 Cellmark is committed to ensuring that all parties have access to independent advice and guidance and the following links may help you in making your decision to proceed (or not to proceed) with DNA testing.